 Applications to the MS, MPH, and PhD programs are reviewed once a year for the following autumn quarter.
-Applicants to the MPH in Occupational and Environmental Medicine with concurrent residency must apply for summer quarter; follow special instructions below.
 Course sequencing does not permit entering in other quarters.

 To ensure priority consideration, applicants should complete their files with the Department and the Graduate School by the applicable deadline.
 Applications completed after the applicable deadline may be reviewed on a space-available basis.
 Consideration of late applications is not guaranteed.
 Applicants whose files are completed on time are assured consideration for departmental financial support, if requested.